-- Form Locator 29 ACDT State (not required) - Form Locator 30 Unlabeled Field (not required)
+Form Locator 29 - ACDT State (not required)

 Form Locators 31-34 - Occurrence Code and Date (required, if applicable)

 If appropriate, enter the code and associated date defining a significant event relating to this claim that may affect payer processing.
 All dates must be printed in the MMDDYY format.
 Refer to the UB-04 Billing Manual for more information.